 Income of LTC spouse and community spouse

-Beginning with the first full month that a person is a nursing home (NH) resident, SLF resident, or applies for or receives services through the DoA HCBS waiver, the community spouse's income is not considered available to meet the needs of the person.
+The LTC customer and the community spouse are required to provide essential information regarding the total value of income and resources owned by either spouse or both spouses.
+They must also consent to verification of income and resources; however, beginning with the first full month that a person is a nursing home (NH) resident, SLF resident, or applies for or receives services through the DoA HCBS waiver, the community spouse's income is not considered available to meet the needs of the person.

 The payment of nonexempt income from any source (including income from a trust) is considered available to the person and his/her community spouse as follows:

 - nonexempt income paid solely to one spouse is considered available only to that person;

 - if income is paid to both spouses, 1/2 is considered available to each; or

 - if income is paid in the names of one or both spouses and to another person(s), the income is considered available to each spouse in proportion to his/her share.